MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-readiness-requirements.md

 If you are not using OMS, go to the [Upgrade Readiness page](https://www.microsoft.com/en-us/WindowsForBusiness/upgrade-analytics) on Microsoft.com and select **Sign up** to kick off the OMS onboarding process.
 During the onboarding process, you’ll create an OMS workspace and add the Upgrade Readiness solution to it.

 Important: You can use either a Microsoft Account or a Work or School account to create a workspace.
 If your company is already using Azure Active Directory, use a Work or School account when you sign in to OMS.
 Using a Work or School account allows you to use identities from your Azure AD to manage permissions in OMS.
+You also need an Azure subscription to link to your OMS workspace.
+The account you used to create the workspace must have administrator permissions on the Azure subscription in order to link the workspace to the Azure account.
+Once the link has been established, you can revoke the administrator permissions.

 ## System Center Configuration Manager integration